Rakesh3228/OIBSIP/README.md

 # OIBSIP
-Oasis infobyte internship projects
-# Iris Flower Classification 🌸

-## About the Project
+ Data Science Internship Projects

-This project was completed as part of the Oasis Infobyte Internship.
+This repository contains my projects completed as part of the **Oasis Infobyte Data Science Internship (OIBSIP)**.

+## 📌 Task 1 – Iris Flower Classification 🌸

+### About the Project

-The objective is to build a machine learning model that can classify Iris flowers into three species:
+The objective of this project is to build a machine learning classification model that predicts the species of an Iris flower based on its measurements.

+The three species are:

 - Iris Setosa
 - Iris Versicolor
 - Iris Virginica

-## Technologies Used
+### Technologies Used

 - Python
 - Google Colab
 - Pandas